A Peaceful Self-Guided Walk in Singapore’s Botanic Gardens (via Napier Gate)

 Then turn right, walk straight until you see the Tyersall Gate entrance, and turn right at the stone mural.

-Continue until you pass the small stream until you reach Swan Lake.
+Continue until you pass the small stream and reach Swan Lake.
 There, turn right along the lake and walk straight until the exit of the Botanical Gardens.

-Cross the track, and you will find yourself at the end of the walk at Napier tube station entrance 1.
+Cross the track, and you will find yourself at the end of the walk at the Napier MRT station entrance 1.

 Pin this post